 Slapping peel and stick vinyl planks on the wall without construction adhesive is asking for trouble.
 “But I am going to nail it after!”
 Bahahaha!
 Go ahead.
 Do it.
 Then come back when they start popping off the wall and I’ll do my “told ya so” dance for you.
 Construction adhesive does not even guarantee it will stay on the wall.

 Exhibit A. Construction adhesive + peel & stick shiplap failure

 It’s going to be a b!tch to take down later

 You used construction adhesive like I told you to but like all things, trends fade & now you want to put wallpaper up.
 Guess what you get to do?
 Repair sheetrock!!!
 Ya!
 If you had installed real shiplap, all you would have to do is pop the nails out of the studs and fill in nail holes.
 It may have been cheaper to use peel and stick vinyl planks in the beginning, but in the long run it’s going to cost you more.

 Nails & vinyl do not play well together

 Vinyl flooring planks are not made to be nailed, stapled or tacked.
 That’s what wood & laminate flooring is made for.

-No kidding, it is advised to place 10 nails per 6 x 36″ plank.
-10!!!
-To give you some perspective, the same length shiplap board would require 6 nails at most to hold it to the wall (2 nails in each stud, usually found 16″ on center) but some advise only nailing every other stud so the total would be 4.
+Not kidding, it is advised to place 10 nails per plank!
+That’s 10 chances per plank to screw up.
+10 holes to file with caulk.
+10 chances to think to yourself “this was a stupid idea.”
+To give you perspective, the same length shiplap board would require 6 nails at most to hold it to the wall (2 nails in each stud, usually found 16″ on center) but some advise only nailing every other stud so the total could be as low as 4.

 Vinyl = plastic